ProsessPilotene/gatsby-source-dynamics-marketing/README.md

 A simple source plugin, using standard dynamcis marketing apis, to allow Gatsby based sites create a marketing calendar.

+Please note; This plugin is in development, and is not production ready.
+Contributions and improvements are welcome.

 ## 🚀 Quick start

 To get started creating a new plugin, you can follow these steps: